hermescenter/monitorapa/README.md

 Do NOT try to solve problems that you haven't measured before.

-Do NOT apply "enterprise best practice".
+Do NOT apply any "enterprise best practice".
 We are not a company.
 Do NOT try to show us how smart you are.
-We don't give a shit.
+We don't care.

 Avoid dependencies.